mcclatchy/docpub/docpub-planning-notes.md

 * Q: require everyone to have their own DocCloud.org account to use the tool?

+* TK: include newsroom name as field for extended user so we can filter in User admin list view

 * TK: media queries: 400 or 450 for phone, 600 for desktop (suggestion via Nathaniel)

+* TK: use admin inlines for batch upload?

 * PUNT: create bookmarklet that can grab a PDF open in your browser?
+	* enable post API and/or just pre-populate Django admin?
+	* e.g. [domain]/admin/docs/document/add/?link=URL

-* TK: click to copy the embed code in the admin:
+* IN PROGRESS: click to copy the embed code in the admin:
 	* e.g. https://codepen.io/shaikmaqsood/pen/XmydxJ/

-* TK: use Google oauth for login?
+* IN PROGRESS: use Google oauth for login?
 	* https://developers.google.com/api-client-library/python/start/get_started
 	* https://developers.google.com/api-client-library/python/guide/django
 	* https://artandlogic.com/2014/04/tutorial-adding-facebooktwittergoogle-authentication-to-a-django-application/